Programme Partners

 National reach.
 Regional approach.
 Local impact.

-Here you’ll find our Programme Partners – those who support us on a series of projects, either across one region or improving various community spaces to meet a particular social need.
-That could be renovating grassroots music venues or community spaces to help them survive and thrive, or increasing access to a local sports club through improved, more inclusive facilities.
+Here you’ll find our Programme Partners – those who support us on a series of projects, either through a place or purpose based programme of work.
+That could be renovating grassroots music venues or community spaces to help them survive and thrive, or increasing access to a local sports club through improved, more inclusive facilities, match-funded through our national partnership with Sport England.

 Barclays